clockworklabs/spacetime-docs/docs/index.md

 ## Key architectural concepts

 ### Host
 A SpacetimeDB **host** is a combination of a database and server that runs [modules](#module).
-You can run your own SpacetimeDB host, or use a public host.
+You can run your own SpacetimeDB host, or use the SpacetimeDB maincloud.
-Public hosts typically charge [energy](#energy) to run modules with a large amount of data or clients.
-However, the SpacetimeDB testnet is free.

 ### Module
 A SpacetimeDB **module** is an application that runs on a [host](#host).